 Things to think about

 Before you ask for another opinion, think about exactly why you want one.
-This can avoid wasting time and effort.
-And if you see another doctor privately, also money.

 If you haven't fully understood what your doctor told you